liazhao5/liazhao5.github.io/_pages/about.md

 # News
+- *2024.07*: &nbsp;🎉🎉  "Many-to-Few Decomposition: Linking R2-based and Decomposition-based Multiobjective Efficient Global Optimization Algorithms" has been accepted by IEEE Transactions on Evolutionary Computation.
-- *2023.04*: &nbsp;🎉🎉  "Hypervolume-Guided Decomposition for Parallel Expensive Multiobjective Optimization" has been accepted by IEEE Transactions on Evolutionary Computation (IF in 2023 = 14.3).
+- *2023.04*: &nbsp;🎉🎉  "Hypervolume-Guided Decomposition for Parallel Expensive Multiobjective Optimization" has been accepted by IEEE Transactions on Evolutionary Computation.